In some cases, the sum of the figures given in this report may not precisely equal the stated totals and percentages may not be exact due to rounding.

 1 EBIT = operating result as shown in the income statement

-2 EBIT(DA) before special items is not defined in the International Financial Reporting Standards and should therefore be regarded only as supplementary information.
+2 EBIT before special items and EBITDA before special items are not defined in the International Financial Reporting Standards and should therefore be regarded only as supplementary information.
 The company considers EBITDA before special items to be a more suitable indicator of operating performance since it is not affected by depreciation, amortization, impairments or special items.
 By reporting this indicator, the company aims to give readers a clearer picture of the results of operations and ensure greater comparability of data over time.
 See also Combined Management Report, Chapter 4.2 “Calculation of EBIT(DA) Before Special Items.”

 3 EBITDA = EBIT plus amortization and impairment losses on intangible assets and depreciation and impairment losses on property, plant and equipment, minus impairment loss reversals.